How Can I Stop My Dog From Digging?

 How to stop escape artist digging

-Make it more difficult for your dog to dig near your fence by adding rocks or other obstacles along the edge of the fence, or burying the bottom of the fence below ground level.
+Make it more difficult for your dog to dig near your fence by adding rocks, durable synthetic grass, or other obstacles along the edge of the fence, or burying the bottom of the fence below ground level.

 Should I Let My Dog Dig?